Manuel-Materazzo/battista-ai-spigot/README.md

 **Knowledge Filtering**: Set up source filters to target specific knowledge subsets, such as server-specific folders in your document repository.
 This enables contextual responses tailored to your server's needs.

-**Tab Menu Integration**: Control whether the AI helper appears in the player TAB menu (requires ProtocolLib) and customize its display name with color codes.
+**Tab Menu Integration**: Control whether the AI helper appears in the player TAB menu (requires ProtocolLib) and customize its skin and display name.

 **Chat Activation Methods**: Fine-tune how players can interact with the AI: